 Understand that you’re going to slip up sometimes and eat more than you intended.
 Don’t beat yourself up about it.

 Recognize that you’re human and humans make mistakes.
 Don’t think of those experiences as failure; think of them as feedback.

 Take what you can to learn from them and behave differently in the future and then move on.

 Need help on the self-kindness front?
-Join my Facebook group Live Diet-Free and let’s taco ‘bout it!
+Join my Facebook group Live Diet-Free for weight loss coaching support and let’s taco ‘bout it!